 - Cardiac magnetic resonance imaging - the gold standard for assessing ventricular volumes, mass and wall motion.
 It can be used with contrast to identify inflammation, infiltration and scarring of the myocardium.
 Its use is limited by availability and cost.

-- Exercise testing, CT angiography or coronary angiography are not part of routine diagnosis of heart failure but may be considered where IHD is suspected.
+- Exercise testing, CT angiography or coronary angiography is not part of routine diagnosis of heart failure but may be considered where CHD is suspected.

 - Radionuclide imaging may be helpful to assess global ventricular function when echocardiography is not possible.